WHY ARCALYST?

 How ARCALYST works

-ARCALYST Blocks the Cycle of Autoinflammation that Drives Recurrent Pericarditis
+ARCALYST BREAKS THE IL-1–DRIVEN Cycle of Autoinflammation that CAUSES Recurrent Pericarditis

 The Cycle of Autoinflammation in Recurrent Pericarditis